Dmytronius/Jinja2-Tutorial/index.md

 *   `if` statement
 *   Inline `if` expression
 *   `for loop` (conditional. over dictionary, sorted, items())
-*   Accessing variables across the scopes (inside loop)
+*   Accessing variables across scopes (inside loop)

 ## `if` statement

-The `if` statement in Jinja is comparable with the Python `if` statement.
+The `if` statement in Jinja is comparable to the Python `if` statement.

 ```
 {% if 5 <= hour < 12 %}